iann0036/tf-cfn-provider/docs/providers/aws/OpsworksInstance.md

 `PublicDns` - The public DNS name assigned to the instance.
 For EC2-VPC, this.

+`PublicIp` - The public IP address assigned to the instance, if applicable.

 `PrivateDns` - The private DNS name assigned to the instance.
 Can only be.

+`PrivateIp` - The private IP address assigned to the instance.

+`SubnetId` - The VPC subnet ID.

+`Tenancy` - The Instance tenancy.

 `SecurityGroupIds` - The associated security groups.

-`Id` - The id of the OpsWorks instance.

-`AgentVersion` - The AWS OpsWorks agent version.

 ## See Also